You’ve heard it before: “Better put that baby down before you spoil them.”

 Why developing trust matters

 Responding to cries and coos develops a sense of trust in your baby.
 This sense of safety will carry over to your baby’s toddler years and beyond.
 The foundation of trust helps give your baby self-confidence to try new things.
-Your baby will be confident enough to leave your side and engage his or her curiosity.
-Your child will go explore his or her surroundings knowing you will communicate your connection back to him or her.
-Additionally, your child wants you to be his or her safety net.
+Your baby will be confident enough to leave your side and engage their curiosity.
+Your child will go explore their surroundings knowing you will communicate your connection back to them.
+Additionally, your child wants you to be their safety net.
 Frequent eye contact and physical touch are two ways to build up this sense of trust.

 Responding to your crying baby will not create a spoiled baby.
 It will create the foundation for your baby to feel safe and secure to explore and learn.